 If your boat surface allows, try to train your dog to go to the bathroom in a specific spot, on some newspaper, square of astro turf or disposable doggy mats.
 Alternatively be sure to allow your dog to go ashore so they can do their business.
 Don’t forget to pick up behind your dog.

 INTRODUCE BOATING TO YOUR DOG

 If you’ve never brought your dog out on a boat, don’t assume they will enjoy it.
 They often prefer still and stable surfaces.
 Allow your dog to get acquainted with the boat while it is still on the trailer or at dock.
 This is also a good time to let them wear their DFD for the first time.
 Your next step is to turn on the engine as it may be an unfamiliar sound to your dog.

 Make your first outing on the water is a short one just to allow your pet to get used to boat movement.
 Dogs can get seasick too!

-Teaching your dog basic safety commands, such as stay, sit, on boat, off boat, or the all time favorite “do your business” will be invaluable.
+Teaching your dog basic safety commands, such as stay, sit, on boat, off boat, or the all time favourite “do your business” will be invaluable.

 Be extra alert at dock, this seems to be where most accidents happen.
 Make sure your cat or dog knows not to get off the boat without permission.
 Keep an eye on them and never leave them unattended.

 If you tether your pet on the boat, do it in a secure area, on a short lead and never at the neck.

 Consider your boats traction on deck.
 Is there anyplace your dog is slipping and sliding?
 Bath mats or outdoor carpet with rubber non-slip backings can help with your dogs footing.

 Taking these simple tips into consideration can help you make the most of your boating trip.
 Your dog will enjoy the fresh air and time spent with you and exercising basic safety precautions should ensure a safe and pleasant day out on the lake or at sea.